connexcs/docs/docs/guides/spam-callsblock.md

 Thus, it becomes essential to remain vigilant and take proactive measures to protect oneself from falling victim to scams.

-ConnexCS helps in block these spam and scam calls.
+ConnexCS helps block these spam and scam calls.

 ## 1. Block Calls based on Dial Strings

 1. Go to **Management > Customer > Customer [Name] > Routing > Basic > Dial String**.
-2. Enter the Prefix phone code for the country you wish to block the calls from.
+2. Enter the Prefix phone code for the country you wish to block calls from.

 <img src= "/guides/img/spam01.png" width= "1000">